kqarryzada/NeoDefaults/docs/More-Info.md

 This was added as part of the installer because a hitsound is a very reliable way of judging damage dealt, and can help with decision-making while playing.
-For example, hearing only high-pitch damage sounds during a fight would mean an opponent has taken very little damage, which would make retreating a wise choice.
+For example, hearing only high-pitch damage sounds during a fight would mean an opponent has taken very little damage, which could mean that retreating is a wise choice.

-The hitsound is installed under `tf/custom/` in the `neodefaults-quake-hitsound.vpk` file, but the pitch settings are configured in `neodefaults.cfg`.
+The audio for the hitsound is contained in `neodefaults-quake-hitsound.vpk`, and NeoDefaults installs this hitsound under the `tf/custom/` folder.
+The pitch settings are configured in `neodefaults.cfg`, and are identical to b4nny's settings.

 ### HUD
+The HUD is responsible for loading game assets on the screen, such ast he health bar or a teammate's name.
+The default HUD is honestly not a good choice since there are many custom HUDs available that make the game easier to view.
+In spite of this, choosing a HUD mostly revolves around personal preference, so NeoDefaults will not install a custom HUD.

-While the default HUD is not really a good choice compared to all the other custom HUDs available (just ask [woolen](https://youtu.be/gW6YXCfGgdQ?t=228) 🙂), deciding on a custom HUD mostly revolves around personal preference.
-Instead of replacing the HUD entirely, some minor modifications are placed in the `neodefaults-hud-tweaks.vpk ` file, which is stored in the `tf/custom` directory.
+Instead of replacing the HUD entirely, some minor modifications are contained in the `neodefaults-hud-tweaks.vpk ` file.
+NeoDefaults installs this file in the `tf/custom` directory.
 Currently, the only change made is to increase the size of damage numbers to make them more readable, as discussed in the [README](/README.md#what-gets-changed).

 This VPK file is only intended for use with the default HUD, and may not work if you are using a custom HUD.

 ## Customizing NeoDefaults
 If NeoDefaults changes a game setting that you don't like, you can fix it by overriding that